-In advance of using our App, you have to register or login.
+In advance of using our Spotteron App, you have to register or login.
 As described above, we only need a username, email and password for registration or your existing Spotteron account.
 If you are driving on a road in Austria and observe a dead animal that has been hit by a vehicle, simply report it via our app for Android or iOS or via the online form in the data entry.
 You can do this on the spot, or make a note of the location and enter the data at home on a computer with an internet connection.

 Even now you can do a lot to avoid road kills.
 For example, it is a widespread misconception that amphibians survive by taking them "between the tires" with your car.
 Velocities over 30 km / h can already lead to the death of the amphibians, due to the vacuum under the car their lungs can burst.